 However, this is a missed opportunity for recruiters to use SMS more broadly in the recruitment cycle.

 SMS throughout the recruitment journey

 SMS can help throughout the whole recruitment process.
 For example, recruiters can reach out to potential candidates they have not met via SMS, to pique their interest in a position.
-Use short URLs within your SMS to provide more information, such as job descriptions and company profiles.
+Use short trackable links within your SMS to provide more information, such as job descriptions and company profiles.
 Re-establish contact with candidates you haven’t contacted for a while.

 Appointent reminders have been shown to significantly minimise no-show rates, increasing your chances that the candidate will arrive on time – or at all.
 Then keep your candidates updated via SMS of the progress of their application.